ackertyson/dock-ops/README.md

 ## Deployed Docker machines

-If you're the type of person who finds themselves deploying Docker Compose apps to remote hosts provisioned via `docker-machine create`, I recommend following the directions found in the `dock-ops-wrapper.sh` script included with this project.
+If you routinely find yourself deploying Docker Compose apps to remote hosts provisioned via `docker-machine create`, I recommend checking out the `dock-ops-wrapper.bash` script included with this project.
 You can then do `dock use MACHINENAME` to connect to a remote instance, run Docker commands on the remote just the same as you would run them locally, and then `dock unuse` when you're done.

 If you have no idea what I'm talking about but have a Docker Compose app which you want to run on a single (i.e., non-Swarm) cloud instance somewhere, you